 Head to the riverside Terreiro do Paço.
 Visit the square and take tram 15 to Belém.
-You may want to visit the Torre de Belém (Belém Tower) first, when it’s closer to lunchtime, since the queues tend to be longer here.
+You may want to visit Belém Tower first, when it’s closer to lunchtime, since the queues tend to be longer here.
 You’ll visit the amazing Jerónimos Monastery afterwards.
 Buying a combined ticket gives you access to these two monuments plus the Archeology Museum.

-Admire the caravel-shaped Padrão dos Descobrimentos (Monument to the Discoveries) on the natural route along the waterfront to visit the peculiar Torre de Belém.
+Admire the caravel-shaped Padrão dos Descobrimentos (Monument to the Discoveries) on the natural route along the waterfront to the peculiar Belém Tower.

-Go back to the Belém gardens and admire the UNESCO-listed Mosteiro dos Jerónimos.
-You’ll have time to visit the Church of Santa Maria and the Cloister and possibly the Archeology Museum.
+Go back to the Belém gardens and admire the UNESCO-listed Jerónimos Monsatery.
+You’ll have time to visit the Church of Santa Maria (free) and the Cloister, and possibly the Archeology Museum.
 After visiting the Monastery, enjoy a pastel de nata (custard tart) at Pastéis de Belém.

-Head for Centro Cultural de Belém (CCB), Lisbon’s most important cultural centre, to admire the building and, if time allows, visit some exhibition before taking tram 15 back to the Terreiro do Paço.
+Head for CCB (Centro Cultural de Belém), Lisbon’s most important cultural centre, to admire the building and, if time allows, visit some exhibition before taking tram 15 back to Terreiro do Paço.